talhavawda/student-lab-sectioning/ifs-solver/Readme.md

                 - STAT130
                     - S42 allocated to 267-270 students; capacity = 491; % allocated = 54%-55%
                     - S43 allocated to 253-250 students; capacity = 544; % allocated = 47%-46%

-TODO: remove STAT130 for courses list and see if any perturbations occur. if any perturbations, see if it is with the new last course in the courses list
+        - Created a sub-instance (2020-Sem1-CAES-Wvl-no-conflicts-no-STAT130 problem instance) of this problem instance that removes STAT130 from the courses input file (so that course requests for it don't get processed), to see if any perturbations still occur after simulating students making changes
+            - Ran the solver and obtained an initial and updated solution (used Scenario 1 for student modifications)
+                - There are NO perturbations (NO section allocation changes to existing course requests)

 ANBAN (14/10/21): IF WE CANT GET THE SOLVER TO DO THE MINIMUM CHANGES THEN EXTRACT THE DATA OF THE STUDENTS WHO HAVE CHANGED AND